 Step #5: Display Data Details

-We will display data details to another page that opened when tapping on a list item in the list page.
+We will display data details on another page that opens when tapping on a list item in the list page.
 For that, create a Dart file in the lib folder first.

 touch lib/detailwidget.dart